juho-creator/ArbitrageTrading/README.md

 **Level 3 (BUY high, SELL low):**
 Orders are placed when buyers and sellers exist at the desired price, almost guaranteeing execution.
 However, it becomes challenging to profit from small arbitrage opportunities.

 This concise overview highlights the tradeoff between ensuring profitable orders and maximizing arbitrage opportunities.
+For more information, please refer to my notes.

+### Inherently illiquid BTC pair market

 **Solution :**  </br>
 - [ ] Try buy/sell orders at bid/ask price on KRW_CODE and KRW_BTC on liquid market and  buy/sell at ask/bid price for faster execution